Skip to main content

 Craps Place Bet

-When it comes to Place bets, one of the most important things to remember is that this type of wager is accepted only when a point has been established.
-Place bets are made on individual point numbers like 4, 5, 6, 8, 9 and 10.
-Suppose you have made a Place bet on number 8, for instance.
-You will collect a payout only if the shooter rolls an 8 prior to throwing a 7.
-If the shooter hits 7 before a roll of 8, your Place bet would lose.
+When it comes to Place bets, remember that this type of wager is accepted only after a point has been established.
+Place bets are made on individual point numbers: 4, 5, 6, 8, 9, and 10.
+Suppose you have made a Place bet on number 8.
+You will collect a payout only if the shooter rolls an 8 before throwing a 7.
+If 7 comes first, your Place bet loses.

 Place Bets to Lose